Last Updated: September 21, 2020

-So let's say that you're the typical community worried about abandoned factories.
+Pretend that you are the typical community worried about abandoned factories.
 You have several, development is stalled in your area anyway, and your once prosperous manufacturing facility rapidly is becoming an eyesore as well as a magnet for unsavory activities.
 What should you do?

 • Contact the owner(s), ask questions, and listen.
 Try to interest them in working with an aggressive and knowledgeable real estate agent who is tough-minded but hard-working.
 If you anticipate the owner will need encouragement to find an agent, after perhaps giving up hope, have a list of suggested agents ready.

 If you sense that they might be asking too much for the property, have some recent sales data at your fingertips, if indeed there have been any sales of comparable properties in your community.
 Again, preparation will be useful.
 Ask enough questions to determine if the building and site probably will be classified as brownfields, if you don't know the exact nature of the manufacturing processes that occurred there over the full life of the factory.

 By the way, if you are not familiar with the brownfields issue, be sure to check out our page on that topic using the link above.
 You really cannot deal with abandoned factories without this understanding.
 More information on toxic waste also may be helpful in some situations.

 • If you represent the municipal government as an elected or appointed official, consider whether the city should buy the abandoned factories to tear them down or re-use them after the lengthy process of environmental review and permitting.